Golubhat/Bytes-into-TI-conversion/README.md

-# Bytes-into-Images-or-Texts-conversion
+# Bytes-into-IVT-conversion
-The conversion of normal file Bytes into "BGR values of image files" or "characters in text files" (and vica-versa) can be done
+The conversion of normal file Bytes into "BGR values of image files", "BGR values of frames in video" or "printable characters in text files" (and vica-versa) can be done